Andy Barr: Tenure

 Barr serves on the House Committee on Financial Services, and was the ranking member of the Subcommittee on National Security, International Development, and Monetary Policy.
 He also serves on the Republican Study Committee's (RSC) leadership team and chairs the RSC American Worker Task Force (AWTF).
 The RSC is the largest conservative caucus in Congress.

 On July 11, 2013, Barr introduced the CFPB Rural Designation Petition and Correction Act (H.R.
 2672; 113th Congress), a bill that would amend the Dodd-Frank Wall Street Reform and Consumer Protection Act to direct the Consumer Financial Protection Bureau (CFPB) to establish an application process that would allow a person to get their county designated as "rural" for purposes of a federal consumer financial law.
 One practical effect of having a county designated "rural" is that people can qualify for some types of mortgages by getting them exempted from the CFPB's qualified mortgage rule.

 In December 2013, Barr introduced H.R.
 3775, the Military Sexual Assault Victims Empowerment Act, commonly called the Military SAVE Act.
 This bill requires the Secretary of Veterans Affairs and the Secretary of Defense to each operate a program that ensures that veterans and members of the armed forces may receive treatment from private providers for military sexual trauma.
 He has since reintroduced the bill three times.

 On March 6, 2014, Barr introduced the Restoring Proven Financing for American Employers Act (H.R.
 4167; 113th Congress), a bill that would "exempt existing collateralized loan obligations from the so-called Volcker Rule, which bars banks from making risky trades with their own money and limits their investments in certain funds."
 The bill passed the House on April 29, 2014, in a voice vote.

 In December 2017, Barr voted for the Tax Cuts and Jobs Act.
 He introduced the Preserving Access to Manufactured Housing Act, which passed and states that sellers of mobile homes are not loan or mortgage originators and are therefore not subject to the Truth in Lending Act.

 Barr has taken part in legislation targeted at the opioid epidemic.
 In May 2018, he sponsored the CAREER Act, aimed at providing transitional housing for those recovering from opioid addiction.
-The bill is currently in committee.
 Barr also helped enact legislation to provide targeted response block grants to states suffering from the opioid epidemic.
 The grants would provide $500 million in funds for the epidemic up to fiscal year 2021.
 Barr was also key to the University of Kentucky being awarded $87 million by the Department of Health and Human Services as part of a HEAL (Helping to End Addiction Long-term) grant to provide help to Kentucky communities hit hardest by the opioid epidemic.